-In perhaps the single most absurd display of extravagance in all history, we are, in the US, currently burning up fossil fuels at a rate that will ensure that our economy, our environment, or both will completely collapse in the near future.
+In perhaps the single most absurd display of extravagance in all history, the world is currently burning up fossil fuels at a rate that will ensure that our economy, environment, or both will completely collapse in the near future.
 This lunatic way of life, whose seductive pleasures and comforts disguise its utter madness, its complete lack of sustainability, was not developed by Muslims.

 Article source: http://www.islamweb.net/emainpage/